How To Stay Hydrated at Disney World

 The Importance of Hydration

-Yah, yah, you’ve got lots of planning to do, why should you spend 5-10 minutes reading about hydration?
+Yah, yah, you’ve got lots of planning to do, why should you spend a few minutes reading about hydration?
 Here are three big reasons why you should care.

-Reason #1: feeling bad sucks, and getting dehydrated can make you feel pretty bad.
+Reason #1: Feeling bad sucks.
 Headache, nausea, dizziness, charley horse, and more can all be signs of dehydration, and none of them are pleasant.
 Ever had a hangover?
 That’s mostly dehydration you were feeling.

-Reason #2: you’ll have more energy to tackle the parks.
+Reason #2: You’ll have more energy to tackle the parks.
 Like most things in life, hydration is a spectrum.
-You’re not perfectly hydrated one minute, and then dizzy and shaking the next.
 Even mild levels of dehydration can contribute to feelings of exhaustion and fatigue, and that’s the last thing you need in a theme park.

-Reason #3: you’re more likely to stay healthy.
-Maybe you’re just visiting for the day, but Disney World is a vacation destination.
+Reason #3: You’re less likely to get sick.
 Mild dehydration over a few days can impact your immune system, making it more likely that you’ll get sick during your holiday.

 What to Eat and Drink to Stay Hydrated

 Hydration equals fluids and fluids equals drinking, right?
 Wrong.
-Of course we’re going to talk about what to drink, but about 20% of the water we need usually comes from food.
-Including food as part of your hydration plan is helpful because fiber and other nutrients make it easier for your body to absorb the water you’re taking in.
+About 20% of the water we need usually comes from food, and including food in your hydration plan is helpful because fiber and other nutrients make it easier for your body to absorb the water you’re taking in.

-Keep in mind that you don’t need to buy everything you’re going to eat or drink in the parks.
-Guests are allowed to bring food and drinks into the theme parks at Disney World, as long as it isn’t in glass containers, doesn’t contain alcohol, and doesn’t need heating or processing.
-Hydration packs are allowed, as are backpacks and coolers that are within the size limits and don’t contain loose or dry ice.
+Keep in mind that you don’t need to buy everything you eat and drink in the parks.
+Guests are allowed to bring food and drinks into the theme parks at Disney World.
+Hydration packs are also allowed, as are backpacks and coolers that are within the size limits and don’t contain loose or dry ice.

 The Best Foods for Hydration

-Watermelon comes to mind immediately; it’s pretty much a cliche.
-More picks with more than 90% water content: other melons such as cantaloupe, along with cucumbers, celery, lettuce, tomatoes, and zucchini.
+Watermelon is pretty much a cliche.
+But more picks with more than 90% water content include other melons such as cantaloupe, along with cucumbers, celery, lettuce, tomatoes, and zucchini.
 One that was a surprise to me?
 Strawberries.
 Just down in the next tier at 80-90% water are most other fruits that we think of as being juicy: citrus fruits, grapes, and stone fruits like peaches and pears.
-Carrots are here too.

 I hope it goes without saying that I’m talking about fresh fruits and vegetables: a dried cherry is, well … dehydrated.
-But even the least hydrating fruits and vegetables (starchy ones like bananas or avocados) still have a water content of 70% or above.
+But even starchy fruits and vegetables like bananas or avocados still have a water content of 70% or above.
 And you don’t have to stick to produce either.
 Dairy products such as yogurt and cottage cheese, soups, and other semi-solids such as applesauce can all have 80% or more water content.

 What to Drink – Water, Sports Drinks, and More

 Over a day in the parks, we’re not going to get all the fluids we need from food alone.
 The recommendation from health professionals of all kinds is to drink water.
-If you don’t like the taste of water, you can add simple flavors such as lemon or citrus, or make it more palatable using flavorings that don’t add a lot of sugar.
+If you don’t like the taste of water, you can make it more palatable using flavorings that don’t add a lot of sugar.

 Sports drinks such as Powerade or Gatorade are touted for hydration, but they’re not always better than water.
 What sports drinks are good at is replacing fluid at the same time as electrolytes that have been lost through sweating.
 What does this mean for you?
 Well, if you’re visiting in the summer then sports drinks or other electrolyte replacement might be a good choice for some of your fluid intake.
 If you’re visiting in the winter and you’re not sweating a ton, you’ll still need to drink but you might want to stick to water.